snap-one/docs-driverworks-proxyprotocol/source/includes/19_receiver_capabilities/_21-VIDEOCONSUMERCOUNT.md

 ## video consumer count

-Count of number of vidoe consumers (inputs) of the device.
+Count of number of video consumers (inputs) of the device.
 This value must match the number of connections in the driver.

 ### Signature